THUDM/SwissArmyTransformer/examples/deit/README.md

 # DeiT

 DeiT shares the same architecture with ViTModel.
-Therefore, you can use `transform_param.py` to transform pretrained DeiT into `SwissArmyTransformer`, and then use it in a same way as in [examples/vit](../vit).
+Therefore, you can use `transform_param.py` to transform pretrained DeiT into `sat`, and then use it in a same way as in [examples/vit](../vit).

 For now, we support three deit types, i.e., deit-tiny, deit-small and deit-base.